All Episodes

 That's an interesting question.

-Um so I don't know if the if the state is going to be bringing that in right now, it's their job to show that he in fact was the killer in this particular situation.
+And so I don't know if the state is going to be bringing that in right now.

-And so if if I were the prosecution, I would be focusing on you know the fact that he was in the vehicle at the time, he was the person who made the shots that came from within the vehicle.
+And so if I were the prosecution, I would be focusing on, you know, the fact that he was in the vehicle at the time.

-Yeah, and I I hate to bring this up again, but in the opening statement, Christine Bradley said something like about music being artistic expression.
+And I hate to bring this up again, but in the opening statement, Christine Bradley said something like about music being artistic expression.

-But she did talk about social media messages.
+We won't be getting into that, but she did talk about social media messages.

-So uh maybe the Yeah, the prosecutor did say that they weren't going to use the music against them.
+Yeah, the prosecutor did say that they weren't going to use the music against them.

 And normally they don't use music, guys.

-Uh, they only use music if it aligns with what they said.
+They only use music if it aligns with what they said.

-And a lot of times they use the music maybe like in Rico cases, like they use Casanova's lyrics against him, they use uh YSL's lyrics against them, which if you guys want break it, you could look at my uh YSL video where I talk about this in more detail.
+And a lot of times they use the music, maybe like in Rico cases, like they use Casanova's lyrics against them.

 Now, the reason for that is because they're illustrating that the music in itself is done to increase the status and hierarchy of the gang, which plays into the racketeering statutes a lot of the times.

-Judge didn't let them go there, and maybe the prosecution's just saying we're not even gonna touch it because bringing in rap music lyrics has been a kind of a controversial thing, bringing this stuff into trials uh across the country.
+And maybe the prosecution is just saying we're not even going to touch it because bringing in rap music lyrics has been a kind of a controversial thing, bringing this stuff into trials across the country.

 All of this plays into it.

-So even though you have that first amendment right to free speech, it absolutely could be used against you, especially within the context of gang investigations.
+So even though you have that First Amendment right to free speech, it absolutely could be used against you, especially within the context of gang investigations.

 All right.

-So if you want to be a rapper and you want to talk about your gang, uh, I wouldn't do it.
+So if you want to be a rapper and you want to talk about your gang, I wouldn't do it.

 Nope.

-That's definitely gonna be wrong.
+That's definitely going to be wrong.

 This is from Jessica Ann from Facebook.